GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 ## Create GCP project

-After logging in into the GCP console, create a new project.
+After logging in to the GCP Console, create a new project.
 For this tutorial we will name the project `LoRa Server tutorial` with an example ID of `lora-server-tutorial`.
 After creating the project, make sure it is selected before continuing with the next steps.